kaapana/kaapana/docs/source/faq.rst

    :align: center
    :scale: 25%

-The error occured, because the dashboard was opened while not all the meta-data of the images where extracted.
+The error occurred, because the dashboard was opened while not all the meta-data of the images were extracted.
 You can resolve this by going to

 ::

     https://<server-domain>/meta

 this is the Kibana dashboard.
-Select "Management" on the left hand side and then "Index Patterns".
-Then you should see a pannel called "meta-index".
+Select "Management" on the left hand side and then "Index Patterns''.
+Then you should see a panel called "meta-index".
 On the top right corner there is a refresh button.
 By clicking this button the meta-data will be updated for the view.
 Now your dashboard should work as expected!

 Proxy configuration
 -------------------

-If you need to configure a proxy in your institution to access interent, you can do this as following:
+If you need to configure a proxy in your institution to access internet, you can do this as following:

 | Open **/etc/environment** with vi insert: